 How does LoJack work?

 Firstly, unlike other modern stolen vehicle recovery systems, the classic Lojack does not rely on GPS or any cellular network technology to communicate its location.
-Instead, the classic LoJack uses Radio Frequency technology to communicate its location to the nearest police patrol vehicle equipped with a LoJack transponder.
+Instead, the classic LoJack uses Radio Frequency technology to communicate its location to the nearest police patrol vehicle equipped with a LoJack Police Tracking Computer (PTC).

-A stolen car owner must first report their stolen vehicle to the police, who will then proceed to add your vehicle to the National Crime Information Center.
-This will automatically activate the LockJack unit found in your vehicle and will transmit its location to a law enforcement officer equipped with a LoJack Police Tracking Computer.
+A stolen car owner must first report their stolen vehicle to the police, who will then proceed to add the vehicle to the National Crime Information Center.
+This will automatically activate the LockJack transponder found in the vehicle and will transmit its location to a law enforcement officer equipped with a LoJack Police Tracking Computer.

 The method of locating vehicles by using radiofrequency has its advantages and disadvantages.
 Here are a few advantages: